List of Boston band members: History

 While Scholz and Delp were recording new material for the third Boston album, CBS filed a $60 million lawsuit against Scholz, alleging breach of contract for failing to deliver a new Boston album on time.
 The legal trouble slowed progress toward the completion of the next album, which took six years to record and produce.
 Joining Scholz in the album's development again were Delp and Jim Masdea.
 In 1985, guitarist Gary Pihl left Sammy Hagar's touring band to work with Scholz as both a musician and an SR&D executive.

 Despite the adversity, progress continued to be made on the third Boston album.
 A tape of one of the songs, "Amanda", leaked out of the studio in 1984.
 The song became the lead single when Third Stage was finally released on September 23, 1986.
 The group headed off on tour to promote Third Stage in 1987 and 1988.
 Third Stage was played in sequence in its entirety during the shows, with expanded arrangements of some cuts.
-Boston opened with "Rock and Roll Band" and brought back the original drummer, Jim Masdea, to play drums for this one song.
+Boston opened with "Rock and Roll Band" and brought back the original drummer, Jim Masdea, to play drums for this and a few more songs.
 For the tour, the group was joined by Doug Huffman and David Sikes, both of whom stayed with the band into the mid-1990s.

 By spring 1990, Scholz was back in the studio working on the band's fourth studio album.
 Later that year, Delp told Scholz he wanted to concentrate on other projects, and might not be available for some time.
 With Delp's departure, Scholz was then the last remaining original member.
 Before he left, Delp co-wrote with Scholz and David Sikes the song "Walk On", which eventually became the title track of the new album.

 Delp subsequently joined Barry Goudreau's new band, RTZ.
 Scholz eventually replaced him with vocalist Fran Cosmo, who had been in Goudreau's previous band Orion the Hunter.
 For the second album in a row, and for the second time in a decade, Scholz's work was delayed by renovations to his studio.
 In the end, eight years passed between Third Stage and Walk On, which was released in June 1994.